eastgenomics/eggd_pandora/README.md

 ## What does this app output?
 This app creates a DECIPHER patient record for a case in OpenCGA and adds HPO phenotype terms and intepreted variants.
 The eggd_pandora app will create a new proband patient record in DECIPHER if the patient does not already exist, or add the variants to an existing patient.
 The app outputs a URL that links to the new or updated patient record in DECIPHER.

-## App notes
+## App notes and variant input limitations
+* eggd_pandora only works for SNVs, indels, insertions and deletions.
+* eggd_pandora assumes that patients that have their sex recorded in OpenCGA as "male" are XY and as "female" are XX.
 * DECIPHER only accepts sequence variants less than 100 bp in length.
-* eggd_pandora only works for SNVs, indels, insertions and deletions.
-* DECIPHER only accepts variants on build GRCh38
+* DECIPHER only accepts variants on build GRCh38.
-* eggd_pandora assumes that patients with sex record in OpenCGA as "male" are XY and as "female" are XX.

 ## This app was made by East GLH